 Instead, just make your methods pass By locators around.

 Look how versatile this method is when the location strategies are decided outside of the method and passed in as arguments!

 Hopefully you already know the importance of using the Page Object Model to keep your code organised.
-To keep your code maintainable it’s a good practice to have page objects inherit from a single abstract “BasePage” object.
+To keep your code maintainable it’s a good practice to have page inherit from a single abstract “BasePage” class.
 This allows us to have one central place that defines general actions that our pages can perform, and allows our concrete pages to inherit those behaviours, such as:

 - Finding elements

 - Waiting for an element to become present

 But these are all things you can access through the WebDriver API itself right?
 Yes, but to help write more readable and maintainable code it’s good to limit how much we make direct calls to the WebDriver API.
 It’s better to have methods that you directly control, that will allow you to make broad changes really easily if they become necessary.

 For example, if a new version of Firefox is released that for some reason breaks WebDriver’s ability to know whether a page is ready or not, it’s much easier to fix that in your code by altering your “findElement” method to first wait for that element to be present before trying to use it.
 This kind of event tends to be few and far between, but it saves a lot of time versus refactoring the hundreds of driver.findElement calls you’ve got littered throughout your code.

 This is our abstract BasePage class, containing a couple of simple methods that allow us to make very quick alterations to every base action that we take in our framework.

 When we make a concrete page object, we extend from BasePage: